Tsoggy/Assignment1/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-  1. The best month for launching a kickstarter is during the month of May.
+  1.The best month for launching a kickstarter is during the month of May.
-  2. Kickstarters during the month of December have an almost equal likelihood of being successful as failing.
+  2.Kickstarters during the month of December have an almost equal likelihood of being successful as failing.

 - What can you conclude about the Outcomes based on Goals?
   Generally speaking, there is a higher likelood of failure with a higher fundraising goal, except for a few projects that still may succeed with high fundraising goals.
 We do not, however, know why those succeeded.
 Keeping fundraising goals below $14,999 increases the chances of success.